ekourkchi/galaxy_inclination/README.md

 A set of tools (+GUI) to determine the inclination of the Spiral Galaxies.
 To see some notes on how the algorithm works, [Click Here](https://github.com/ekourkchi/galaxy_inclination/files/1524526/galaxy_sorting.pdf)

+## DEMO
+Please [Click here](https://github.com/ekourkchi/galaxy_inclination/tree/master/DEMO), and follow the instruction in the  README file to run the DEMO version of this program.
+This DEMO version is no longer updated and it does not have all features of the final product.

 ## How it works:

 The goal is to find the best position for the galaxy on the rightmost panel (the panel with '?' mark).
 Normally it takes ~4 times (sorts) to introduce a new galaxy.
 Looking at other galaxies with known inclinations, the user is able to visually find the best position for the galaxy.